drawcard/client-autismsa-tsworkbook/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.3.

+## Development
+* Run `npm start &`

+## Production
+* Run `npm run prod`
+* When complete, copy the files over to the WPEngine SFTP folder at /myautism/.
+* If you get 404 errors in console, be sure to update the permissions of the files you copied over to 775.

+---

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.